Callum-OP/2D-Game-SFML/README.md

 More enemy options
 Make enemies more intelligent and dangerous
 Audio and sfx
+Damage animation that delays next attack for enemies

+Lighting system?

 Multiple more levels, Procedurally generated dungeons and levels?
 Death screen